apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

     /\ INPUT_SEQ \in Seq(Int)
 ```

-This is straightforward definition.
+This is a straightforward definition.
 However, it does not work in Apalache:

 ```sh
 $ apalache-mc check --cinit=ConstInit --inv=Postcondition MC5_8.tla